-An employee with a disability who requires assistance in the event of an emergency will complete the Self-Assessment Form and forward to the Human Resources Management committee.
+An employee with a disability who requires assistance in the event of an emergency will complete the self-assessment form, entitled “Employee Emergency Information Sheet” (See Appendix 15) and forward to the Human Resources Management committee.
 Once received, the Human Resources management committee will work with the employee to develop an individualized emergency response plan.
-(Forms are available.)

 All employees, practicum and co-op students and volunteers of GWSA are required to successfully complete Accessibility training as part of the orientation process into GWSA.